Ted’s Woodworking Review & Scam Alert: Plus Our Recommended Plans

-Ted’s Woodworking Review – Find out The Real Truth
+Ted’s Woodworking Review – Find Out The Real Truth

-I came across this review where the blog’s owner (a woodworker himself) revealed that all the plans put together in Ted's package were all already publicly available.
-All the videos were also taken from public sources like Youtube.com or Vimeo.com.
+I came across this review where the blog’s owner (another woodworker himself) revealed that all the plans and projects put together in Teds Woodworking plans package were all already publicly available and free to use.

 Even the address, contact number, email address were all bogus.

 >>>This address never actually existed!

-The site received 31 complaints, failed to respond to those complaints, and as a result received an “F” (worst grade according to BBB Review)
+They received 31 complaints, failed to respond to those complaints, and as a result received an “F” (worst grade according to BBB Review)

 I felt like a fool, falling for such hype and a mashed up product.

-Here’s what you do:
+Here’s what you do to get refunded:

 - Go to https://www.clkbank.com/clkbank.htm